jlapeyre/MaximumLikelihoodPower.jl/README.md

 assumed to be unique.
 Minimizing the KS statistic over alpha is another way to estimate the parameter of the sample distribution.
 See `testKS` in the `test` directory.

+### scanKS(data, powers)

+Compute the Kolmogorov Smirnov statistic for several values of α in the iterator `powers`.
+Return the value of α that minimizes the KS statistic and the two neighboring values.

 ### mleKS